amosmos/laravel-cli-create-user/README.md

 return [
     /*
-    * The class name of the media model to be used.
+    * The class name of the user model to be used.
     */
     'model' => 'App\User',